pChupakhin/guess-the-animal/README.md

 0. Exit

-                                                Description of each menu item:
+                                                ##Description of each menu item:
+1) Play the guessing game:
-1) Program should print this message:
+     Program should print this message:
        "Let’s play a game!
        You think of an animal, and I guess it.
        Press enter when you’re ready."